Ejjaffe/self-service-analysis-platform/README.md

 VueJS (2) / Python (3.6 +)

-At the moment, the web app looks like this:
+At the moment, the web app looks like this.
+It gets the job done for now.

 ![Web App](img/webapp_img.PNG)